Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 - Start the Step Explorer via sidebar menu selection.

-When the Step Explorer is selected, the agent name is displayed in the top left corner.
+When the Step Explorer is selected, Agent's name is displayed in the top left corner.
 Insights processes the current Agent's data and the Step Explorer report displays the data-related analytic graphs.
-If multiple agents are available in Cognigy.AI, you can select them here in a drop-down menu to analyze each of them.
+If multiple Agents are available in Cognigy.AI, you can select them here in a drop-down menu to analyze each of them.

 !!! note
-    **When switching between your Virtual Agent in Cognigy.AI to Cognigy Insights all filters are set in the way that you see the data concerning the active Agent.
-You can see how this Agent performs over a time period.**
-    **To switch between Cognigy.AI and the Cognigy Insights application click on the correspondent  "Insights" menu point in your user menu.**
+    When switching between your Virtual Agent in Cognigy.AI to Cognigy Insights all filters are set in the way that you see the data concerning the active Agent.
+You can see how this Agent performs over a time period.
+To switch between **Cognigy.AI** and the **Cognigy Insights** application click on the correspondent  **Insights** menu point in your user menu.

 ## Filter options
-<div class="divider"></div>

 !!! warning
     Every change in filter settings needs to be confirmed with **Apply** to be active.

 **Local filter options**
-<div class="divider"></div>

 !!! note
-    The local filter options at the top are specific to the Step Explorer.
+    The Local Filter options at the top are specific to the Step Explorer.

 **Starting Step**

-Conversational [steps]({{config.site_url}}ai/tools/analytics/analytics-concepts/#steps) are only available and displayed here when you first have configured the Node settings in your Flow with [annotations]({{config.site_url}}insights/step-explorer/#annotations) in the “Analytics steps” section.
-For example, with 'Welcome New Caller'.
+Conversational [steps]({{config.site_url}}ai/tools/analytics/analytics-concepts/#steps) are only available and displayed here when you first have configured the Node settings in your Flow with [annotations]({{config.site_url}}insights/step-explorer/#annotations) in the “Analytics steps” section, for example, with 'Welcome New Caller'.
 Then you can select the starting step here for Step Explorer processing starting at this point.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/c54d50d-Step_Explorer_Starting_Step_250.svg" width="60%" />